Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors

-Table \ref{table1} suggests that under setting 1 where $\Sigma_{xy}$ is low rank and $\V$ is sparse, ``PGD-GEV" has slightly better performance than our method ``SPCR" in terms of prediction and recovery of the given true subspace.
+Table \ref{table1} suggests that under setting 1 where $\Sigma_{xy}$ is low rank and $\V^*$ is sparse, ``PGD-GEV" has slightly better performance than our method ``SPCR" in terms of prediction and recovery of the given true subspace.
 Moreover, they both outperform the other methods.
-From Table \ref{table2} in the supplementary, we can see that the superior performance of ``SPCR" and ``PGD-GEV" are further demonstrated under setting 2 where the two key assumptions -- low rank and sparsity are violated.
+From Table S3 in the supplementary, we can see that the superior performance of ``SPCR" and ``PGD-GEV" are further demonstrated under setting 2 where the two key assumptions -- low rank and sparsity are violated.
 Our SPCR admits lower prediction error when $(n,p)=(200, 1000)$, while in other cases ``PGD-GEV" works better.

 The outperformance of ``PGD-GEV" is attributed to directly solving the original sparse generalized eigenvalue problem \eqref{optW_sparse}.
 In the revision stage of the paper, one referee pointed out a very recent work of \cite{Guan2022}.
-For practitioners interested in an exact solution, we recommend the algorithm in \citet{Guan2022} as it performs slightly better than our approach for most cases.
-In comparison, our algorithm is computationally faster, especially for large $ p $, because we consider a convex relaxation of the \eqref{optW_sparse} and can solve multiple directions simultaneously.
+For practitioners interested in an exact solution, we recommend the sequential procedure in \citet{Guan2022} as it performs slightly better than our approach for most cases.
+Regarding computation time, our algorithm is computationally faster, particularly for large $ p $, as we employ a convex relaxation of \eqref{optW_sparse} and can solve multiple directions simultaneously.
 Tables S16 and S17 in the supplement showcase our method's computational efficiency across various data generation settings by displaying the average computation time.

-\subsection{Functional Responses with Measurement Error}
+\subsection{Functional responses with measurement error}